Windows OS Hub

 Please note that the service is running under the System account.
 If you use other modules in your PowerShell scripts (in my case, Get-ADGroupMember from Active Directory for Windows PowerShell is used to get the list of members in the domain security group), this account must have access to the PS module files and AD connection permissions (in my case).
 You can also start this service under another domain account (or a gMSA account) and allow users to stop/restart the service if they do not have local admin rights.

-In order the service can show notifications in a user session enable the Allow service to interact with desktop option on the Log on tab.
+For the service can show notifications in a user session enable the Allow service to interact with desktop option on the Log on tab.

 To make it work in Windows 10 and Windows Server 2012 R2/2016, change the DWORD NoInteractiveServices parameter value in the registry key HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Windows to 0 and run the Interactive Services Detection Service: